Ylvauk/Django-Spotify/README.md

 - Its own Django Template Language (DTL)
 - Jinja2, a Python template engine, inspired by Django's DTL.

-Not surprisingly, a Django project is pre-configured to use DTL, which is very capable, so we'll be using it throughout.
+Not surprisingly, a Django project is pre-configured to use DTL, which is very capable, so we'll be using it throughout this application.

-Django is configured to look for a directory labeled templates within each installed application.
+Django is configured to look for a directory labeled `templates` within each installed application.

 To make our templates and use them will require a few steps:

 1. Create a templates directory inside our app directory.
-2. Create our Html file to be our rendered template.
+2. Create our HTML file to be our rendered template.
 3. Update our view function to use the template.

 ### 1. Create a templates directory inside our app directory.